keirthana/anbox-cloud-docs/howto/application/pass-custom-data.md

 (howto-pass-custom-data-application)=
-# How to pass custom data to an application
+# Pass custom data to an application

 You can pass custom data to your application, which you can then use in addons or hooks.
 For example, you might want to pass user IDs, application configuration or display settings.